January 1986 Lebanese Forces coup: The coup

-Samir Geagea and president Amine Gemayel decided not to accept the agreement, with Geagea's LF faction attacking Hobeika's LF Loyalists' positions in east Beirut on 8 January 1986, being backed by the Lebanese Army's 9th Brigade.
-On 13 January, in a bid to greatly extend Hobeika's own power, his faction stepped up the conflict by assaulting the positions held by the Kataeb Party militia loyal to Amine Gemayel.
-The Kataeb party leader, Amine Gemayel, was at the time serving as president of Lebanon.
+Samir Geagea and President Amine Gemayel decided not to accept the agreement.
+On 8 January 1986, with the backing of the 9th Brigade of the Lebanese Army, then under the command of Chief of Staff Michel Aoun, the LF faction of Geagea attacked that of Hobeika in East Beirut.
+In response, on 13 January 1986, the LF faction of Hobeika attacked the positions held by the Kataeb Party militia loyal to the President Amine Gemayel.

-The support of the Kataeb to the pro-Geagea LF faction during the conflict that ensued proved decisive in the defeat of Hobeika, resulting in his ousting from the command of the LF, which was subsequently taken over by the victorious Geagea.
-The defeated Hobeika escaped from east Beirut in a helicopter and made his way to the town of Zahle in the Syrian-controlled Beqaa Valley, where he rallied his remaining supporters to form the dissident Lebanese Forces – Executive Command (LFEC) militia sponsored by Syria.
-Later, Geagea attacked the Kataeb that supported him and started a consolidation of power campaign which resulted in crippling the Kataeb.
+The support of the Kataeb to the pro-Geagea LF faction during the conflict proved decisive in the defeat of Hobeika and resulted in his ousting from the command of the LF and the taking over by Geagea.
+Hobeika fled in a helicopter from East Beirut and made his way to the town of Zahle in the Syrian-controlled Beqaa Valley, where he rallied his remaining supporters to form the dissident Lebanese Forces – Executive Command (LFEC) militia sponsored by Syria.
+Later, Geagea attacked the Kataeb militia that supported him and started a consolidation of power campaign, which resulted in crippling the Kataeb.